sqlfluff/sqlfluff/docs/source/rules.rst

 each specific rule should be really streamlined and only contain the logic for the rule itself, with all the other mechanics abstracted away.

+Core Rules
+__________

+Certain rules are belong to the :code:`core` rule group.
+In order for a rule to be designated as :code:`core`, it must meet the following
+criteria:

+* Stable
+* Applies to most dialects
+* Could detect a parsing issue
+* Isn’t too opinionated toward one style (e.g. the :code:`dbt` style guide)

+Core rules can also make it easier to rollout SQLFluff to a team by only needing to follow a 'common sense' subset of rules, rather than wasting time debating the finer points of other more opinionated rules.

+See the :ref:`config` section for more information on how to enable only :code:`core` rules by default.

 Specific Rules
 --------------